pdcribeiro/nutri/README.md

 * Search input
   * When selecting clients
   * In homepage, to jump to client page

+LATER
+* Put 'today' or 'now' row in or mark today items in list views.
 * ?
 Optimize MealsFormSet.__init__() for loop
 * ?
 Don't store empty meal forms; problem: position filled meal forms appropriately
-* ? service.models.Meeting/Plan.date: set default value in form, not in model
+* ? service.models.Meeting/PrePlan.date: set default value in form, not in model
-* ?
-Bottom navbar for forms views

 ### Client version